aswiderskiTest/pnt/README.md

 -   produce a results plot, norms, and any other information
 -   make a “report” that is downloadable
 -   ~~indicator that response has been logged~~
+-   create an option for full 175 test length (should order be randomized?)

 ### Longer-term